 Prodigy's strategy is to continuously develop and market its open banking tunl platform, and its digital identity IDVerifact platform.
 The Company is extending its services business, Prodigy Labs, into these new market segments, with new technologies, strategic partnerships, and a broader geographic reach.
 The tunl and IDVerifact platforms are the cornerstone for this strategy to deliver recurring revenue.
-The Company has an M&A strategy to acquire additional complementary businesses that are a synergistic fit with these activities.
+The Company has an M&A strategy to acquire additional complementary businesses that are a synergistic fit with these activities and may also review opportunities to exit certain business lines where the board feels it is appropriate.